famebot/xeo/posts/instructions.md

 deno run -A https://lume.land/init.ts --theme=xeo
 ```

-will create a new project with Xeo configured.
+will create a new project with Xeo&nbsp;configured.

 ## Personalize Xeo